yetanalytics/project-persephone/doc/cli.md

   --profile sample_profiles/calibration.jsonld \
   --statement sample_statements/calibration_1.json
 ```
-This will run, print nothing, and exit with exit code 0, indicating successful validation.
+This will run, print nothing, and exit with code 0, indicating successful validation.

 We can also add additional Profiles as so:
 ```